lhe17/nebula/README.md

 genes with differential expression, performing cell-level co-expression analysis, and obtaining Pearson residuals for downstream analyses.

-More details can be found in the manuscript “NEBULA: a fast negative binomial mixed model for differential expression and co-expression analyses of large-scale multi-subject single-cell data” (<https://www.nature.com/articles/s42003-021-02146-6>).
+More details can be found in (He et al. 2021) (<https://www.nature.com/articles/s42003-021-02146-6>).

 ## Installation